Skip to content

 Brushing Techniques for Optimal Remineralization

 Use a soft-bristled brush to avoid damaging the enamel surface while still spreading the paste thoroughly across your teeth.
 Focus on gentle, circular motions rather than aggressive scrubbing, and avoid rinsing with water immediately after brushing.
 This lets the hydroxyapatite remain on your teeth longer, maximizing absorption.
-Those searching for the best non-toxic toothpaste should also consider how it interacts with brushing technique.
+Those searching for the best non-toxic toothpaste should also consider how it interacts with the brushing technique.
 A quality product works even better when paired with mindful habits that support enamel repair.

 Complementing Dietary Habits